This article shows you the best process documentation tools your team should use.

 Focusing on sharing and collaboration, Hightail is a document management solution that’s perfect for anyone looking to send large files securely and accurately.

 With Hightail, sharing is as simple as dragging or uploading a file of up to 500 GB and entering the receiver’s information.
 Once you’ve shared a file, the receiver will get an email notification allowing them to access the file.

 Hightail also allows you to track when the file is delivered, when it’s opened, and when it’s downloaded.

 Hightail offers a limited free plan, or try any paid option free for 15 days.

-This DMS is perfect for science and other research-based, product-driven companies, where it’s needed for documents to follow protocols and regulations.
+This DMS is perfect for science and other research-based, product-driven companies, where documents are needed to follow protocols and regulations.